bh107/bohrium/benchmark/Python/README.rst

   OSX

-  - Weird with NumPy
-    - Does not seem to converge... ever...
+  - Weird with NumPy, does not seem to converge except for very small values...

   - Fails with Bohrium:
    - RuntimeError: The Array Data Protection could not mummap the data region: 0x7fd9a8e0e4f0 (size: 0).
 Returned error code by mmap: Invalid argument.